30 June 2010

 4. you are not going to believe this but you do not know everything. also, your parents are right. about soooo many things.

-5. your studio art class will spend a whole quarter on photography. pay better attention.
+5. your studio art class will spend a whole quarter on photography. pay closer attention.

 7. remember how good it feels to do a back handspring. in a few years, that skill will be long gone.